sagemath/grant-europe/README.rst

 The purpose would be to have a regular source of funding for:

-- Research engineers, students, etc working on the Sage ecosystem at large,
+- Research engineers, students, etc working on the Sage ecosystem at large, with a focus on those general purpose technical tasks that don't fit well in the "developed by users for users" model and thus can't be funded indirectly through usual research grants.

-- Sage Days and smaller developers meetings, visits, ...
+- Sage Days and smaller developers meetings, training sessions, visits, ...

 - Hardware,